Scheduled MonumentsEnglandRoman settlement at Woodcock Hall

 History & significance

 Woodcock Hall is a Roman settlement site located in Norfolk, England.
-The site dates to the Roman period and represents evidence of Romano-British occupation and settlement activity in the region.
-Archaeological investigation and surface finds from the site have contributed to understanding of rural Roman settlement patterns in East Anglia during the imperial period.
+The site, designated as a scheduled monument, represents evidence of Romano-British occupation and settlement activity in the region during the Roman period.
+Archaeological investigation and fieldwork have identified structural remains and artefactual material consistent with domestic and possibly agricultural use during this era.
+The monument contributes to understanding the distribution and character of rural Roman settlement in East Anglia, an area that formed part of the territory of the Iceni tribe before and during the Roman occupation of Britain.

 Roman settlement at Woodcock Hall is a scheduled monument protected by Historic England under reference 1003170.
 View the official record →